 That is the voice of Malala Yousafzai.
-She is the Pakistani teenager who was targeted by Islamic extremists - literally targeted on the van she was taking home from school, just because she insisted on going to school, and talking openly about it.
+She is the Pakistani teenager who was targeted by Islamic extremists - literally targeted on the van she was taking home from school - just because she insisted on going to school and talking openly about it.

-ESSIE MAE WASHINGTON-WILLIAMS: It was only at the urging of my children and Senator Thurman's passing that I decided that my children deserved the right to know from whom, where and what they have come.
+It was only at the urging my children and senator Thurmond's passing that I decided that my children deserve the right to know from whom, where and what they have come.
 At this juncture in my life, I am looking for closure.
 I am not bitter.
 I am not angry.
-In fact, there's a great sense of peace that has come over me in the past year.
+In fact, a great sense of peace that has come over me in the past year.

-WASHINGTON-WILLIAMS: Once I decided that I would no longer harbor such a great secret that many others knew, I feel as though a tremendous weight has been lifted.
-I am Essie Mae Washington-Williams.
-And at last, I feel completely free.
+Once I decided.
+That I would no longer harbored such a great secret.
+That many others knew, I feel as though a tremendous weight has been lifted.
+I am Essie Mae Washington-Williams and, at last, I feel completely free.

-MARTIN: May Essie Mae Washington-Williams rest in peace.
+May Essie Mae Washington Williams rest in peace.
 And may Malala Yousafzai live many years to tell us more...